-We used the Xen hypervisor [3] for our FSVA prototype.
+We used the Xen hypervisor [Barham et al. 2003] for our FSVA prototype.
 To demonstrate FS portability, we implemented the user OS and FSVA proxies for two different Linux kernels: 2.6.18 (released in September 2006) and 2.6.28 (released in December 2008).
 We also implemented the FSVA proxy for NetBSD 5.99.5 - but that port currently lacks UBC and migration support.
 We are also currently working on a VMware port.